Brief Lessons from Books – Ant Middleton’s ‘First Man In’

 I’m lucky in that my coaching clients often send or recommend me books that they’ve found interesting.
 Please feel free to mention anything you’ve been reading that covers, in the broadest sense: leadership, management, coaching or other personal development and growth.
 Use the comments box below or tweet me @NickRobCoach with any suggestions.

-This book ‘First Man In’ is the Sunday Times’ best-selling autobiographical highlights from Ant Middleton, a British Special Forces veteran and presenter of Channel 4 tv series ‘Who Dares Wins’.
+‘First Man In’ is the Sunday Times’ best-selling autobiographical highlights from Ant Middleton, a British Special Forces veteran and presenter of Channel 4 tv series ‘Who Dares Wins’.
 Click here for non-affiliate link to Amazon UK

 1. Always have a plan.